uzair-uni/IRWA-2024/README.md

 # IRWA-2024

-This is the first deliverable and first part of the project of Information retrieval and web analytics.
+This is the repository for group G_102_9 of Information retrieval and web analytics.

+##Members

+Marc Riera u199905
+Uzair Ramzan u199323
+Payden Knettles u250322

 ##Contents